Guide to driver scoring and scorecards

-The number one reason driver scorecards are used is to help improve driver safety and reduce the amount of accidents and claims.
+The number one reason driver scorecards are used is to help improve driver safety and reduce the amount of collisions and claims.
 In addition to this, scorecards are effective for increasing fleet productivity, improving vehicle health, and increasing compliance or reducing violations.

 Driver scorecards provide a simple to understand visual of an organization’s most at-risk drivers, presenting a real opportunity to make improvements.

 Scorecards have several advantages for driver behavior management.
 The flexibility of a scorecard means that it can be tailored to the needs of the individual fleet.
-As well, they are objective measurement that provides a fair rating of all drivers.
+As well, they are objective measurements that provide a fair rating of all drivers.